Search Results/Filters

 Abstract:

 This report describes a rare intra-articular benign tumor, lipoma arborescens, of the knee joint in a 21 year-old female.
 The patient suffered from left knee joint swelling for five years with occasional pain.
-Swelling was soft and boggy in the suprapatellar area. motion of joint was complete.
+Swelling was soft and boggy in the suprapatellar area.
+Motion of joint was complete.
 No abnormality was detected in any laboratory tests.
 MRI showed a large soft tissue density in the suprapatellar area with high signal intensity on T1 and T2 weighted images.
 Operative arthroscopy revealed a creamy brown hypertrophied synovium with diffuse papillary processes characterized by villous proliferation of the synovium infiltrated by mature fat tissue, chronic inflammatory cells and vessels as seen in the pathologic slides.
 Lipoma arborescens or villous lipomatous proliferation of the synovial membrane should be distinguished from other similar lipomatoid conditions such as synovial lipoma and Hoffa disease.
 Lipoma arborescens should be considered in patients with painless, slowly progressive swelling of a joint, especially the knee.

 Yearly Impact: مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic Resources

-View 367
+View 370

-مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesDownload 206 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesCitation 0 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesRefrence 0
+مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesDownload 208 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesCitation 0 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesRefrence 0

 litScript